EU-IMF postpone visit to Athens in dispute over reforms

 It is a potential embarrassment for the Greek government, which wants to be able to show it is hitting its targets and bouncing back before it takes over the rotating presidency of the European Union for six months from the start of next year.

-The troika visits Athens regularly to check on progress on its bailout commitments and take decisions on whether to release further installments of loans, with frequent standoffs over whether Greece is meeting its obligations.
+The troika visits Athens regularly to check on progress on its bailout commitments and take decisions on whether to release further installments of loans.
+Brinkmanship over whether Greece is meeting its obligations has been a long-running issue.

-The inspectors had been due to assess Greece’s progress before the Eurogroup of euro zone finance ministers meets on December 9.
-That meeting will decide whether to approve the disbursement of the next tranche of aid.
+The inspectors had been due to assess Greece’s progress ahead of a meeting of euro zone finance ministers on December 9.
+That meeting is necessary to reach agreement on approving the disbursement of the next tranche of aid.

 “It has to be clear that there is a chance of reaching agreement with Athens about reforms before the troika goes over there,” said one official.